-7. Quercetin in stress mitigation
+9. Exogenous quercetin in stress mitigation

-Flavonoids are a diverse group of secondary metabolites, performing a vast range of biological functions, including stress protection.
-The fluctuating environment alters the flavonoid synthesizing pathway, indicating flavonoid's stress protective mechanisms in plants (Chalker-Scott, 1999).
-Increased flavonols under biotic and abiotic stress indicate their stress-filter function in plants.
-Having OH-group at the 3-position of flavonoid skeleton makes flavonols more efficient ROS scavengers, inhibits ROS aggregation, and allows metal chelation.
+Flavonoids are a diverse group of SMs, thereby perform a vast range of biological functions, including stress protection.
+The fluctuating environment alters the flavonoid synthesizing pathway, indicating the flavonoidmediated stress protecting mechanism in plants (Chalker-Scott, 1999).
+Increased flavonols content under biotic and abiotic stress indicates their stress-filter function in plants.
+Having OH-group at the 3-position of flavonoid skeleton makes flavonols more efficient ROS scavenger, inhibits ROS aggregation, and allows metal chelation.
 The antioxidant property of quercetin makes it a more reliable source of eradicating stress as most of the stress harm the plant by generating oxidative stress (via ROS production).
-Unfortunately, only a few experiments were performed to put forward its tremendous stress mitigation power.
+But unfortunately, only a few experiments were performed to put forward its tremendous power of stress mitigation.
 The cross-talk of quercetin with ABA further confers its stress halting capabilities.
-The quercetin reduces the level of H_2O_2 (requires for ABA-induced stomatal closure) that reduces the stomatal closure, which helps the plants to face stress in a less savior manner (Agati et al., 2011; Agati, Stefano, Biricolti, & Tattini, 2009).
+The quercetin reduces the level of H_2O_2 (requires for ABA-induced stomatal closure) that reduces the stomatal closure, which helps the plants to face stress in a less savior manner (Fig. 5) (Agati et al., 2011; Agati, Stefano, Biricolti, & Tattini, 2009).

-Flavonoids can resist the toxin effects generated by heavy metals.
-Root exudates of Zea mays exposed to aluminum toxicity were rich in flavonoids (Kidd, Llugany, Poschenrieder, Gunsé, & Barceló, 2001), thereby confirming flavonoid-mediated heavy metal amelioration in plants.
-Keilig and Ludwig-Müller (2009) noted that both quercetin and naringenin reversed the harmful consequences caused by cadmium and zinc ions in A. thaliana.
+Flavonoid can resist the toxin effects generated by heavy metals.
+Root exudates of Zea mays facing aluminum toxicity were rich in flavonoids (Kidd, Llugany, Poschenrieder, Gunsé, & Barceló, 2001), thereby confirming the flavonoid-mediated heavy metal amelioration in plants the metal-binding natures of flavonoids were considered as the contemporary reason.
+Keilig and Ludwig-Müller (2009) noted that both quercetin and naringenin restored the harmful consequences caused by cadmium and zinc ions in A. thaliana (Fig. 5).
 Likewise, Parvin et al. (2019) explored the morpho-physiological traits of salt-treated tomato and observed the encouraging role of quercetin.
-They indicated the enhanced production of chlorophylls and carotenoids by quercetin, and suggest suggested that this might be due to quercetin induced lower ratio of Na^+/K^+ , lashed out osmotic stress, and ROS production.
-These authors studied several enzymatic and non-enzymatic antioxidants and concluded the positive role of quercetin for plant health.
-Quercetin was reported to reduce the activity of lipoxygenase, SOD, catalase, and it also reduced the malonyldialdehyde content.
-Meanwhile, quercetin treatment of tomato enhanced ascorbate and glutathione (GSH) content and, in contrast, led to reduced activities of glutathione peroxidase, APX, GST, and monodehydroascorbate reductase.
-Furthermore, these authors also highlighted that the quercetin improved the ratio of ascorbate/dehydroascorbate and glutathione/glutathione disulfide.
-This finding suggests that the gene GmGSTL1 (from Glycine max) that encodes GST plays a prominent role in stress tolerance.
+They indicated the enhanced production of chlorophylls and carotenoids by quercetin, as well as suggested that this might be due to quercetin induced lower ratio of Na^+/K^+ , lashed out osmotic stress, and ROS production.
+They studied several enzymatic and non-enzymatic antioxidants and concluded the positive role of quercetin for plant health.
+Quercetin was reported to drop down the activity of lipoxygenase, SOD, catalase, and it also reduced the malonyldialdehyde content.
+Meanwhile, the quercetin treatment over tomato enhanced the content of ascorbate and glutathione (GSH) and, in contrast, led to reduced activities of glutathione peroxidase, APX, GST, and monodehydroascorbate reductase (Fig. 5).
+Furthermore, they also highlighted the quercetin induced improved ratio of ascorbate/dehydroascorbate and glutathione/glutathione disulfide.
+It suggests that the gene GmGSTL1 (from Glycine max) that encodes GST plays a prominent role in stress tolerance.
 Stress conditions result in up-regulation of GmGSTL1 gene responsible protection and increased survival, and the functional role of this was also confirmed in A. thaliana and tobacco cell line model (Chan & Lam, 2014).